China–Guinea-Bissau relations: History

-Visits
+The PRC suspended relations after Guinea-Bissau's recognition of Taiwan in May 1990.
+In April 1998, Guinea-Bissau and the PRC restored relations.

-The first bilateral visit occurred in July 1975, when Guinea-Bissau's first foreign minister Victor Saúde Maria visited China.
-Guinea-Bissauan Presidents João Bernardo Vieira (1982) and Koumba Yala (2002) visited China as well.
+During the Ebola outbreak in western Africa, Guinea-Bissau was one of the countries to which China's People's Liberation Army provided medical personnel.

-Economics, trade and aid
+Economic relations

 The two countries signed a number of bilateral economic agreements from 1974 to 1990; China built a stadium, hospital and other technological facilities.
 After the resumption of relations in 1998, China focused on enhancing agricultural production, housing, fisheries and power generation.
 Since the first Forum on China Africa Cooperation in 2000, Beijing has successfully delivered $113 million in Official Development Assistance to Guinea-Bissau.
 Major officially financed development projects in Guinea-Bissau include: